Andrii256/frontend-knowledge-base/README.md

     - node only
     - other
 - speed impact for your site (only in case if you set up it well)
     - supersmall (impact almost absent.
-For superlightweight stuff)
+Superlightweight stuff)
     - small (about one or two scores in page speed.
 Impact small, but exist)
     - tangible (something like chart.js.
-Thing whi)
+Thing which impact is large, but not critical and wors taking)
+    - (disabled) supertangible (here should not be bullshit)
 - licence
     - may copy and use in your project
     - may copy only with additional conditions (like when you must show your code in opensource too or when you must write list of libraries in your app)